🍽️ Dairy Guide

 Fresh / PasteurizedLow-riskStandard fresh milk; minimal amine levels.

-UHT (Long-life)Low-riskSterile processing prevents amine formation.
+UHT (Long-life)Low-riskSterile processing helps prevent amine formation.

-Raw (Fresh)Low-riskSafe if consumed immediately after milking.
+Raw (Fresh)Low-riskGenerally fine if consumed shortly after milking.

 PowderedLow-riskStable profile if kept dry and airtight.